What is Strep?

 How is strep throat treated?

-- Your child should take all the medication, even if she seems better.
+- Your child should take all the medication, even if they seem better.

 Why is it important to treat strep throat?

 Your child will get better faster.
+Symptoms will usually get better within one to three days after starting treatment.
 Treatment can prevent spreading strep throat to friends and family and can prevent serious complications.

 Tips for comforting your child (for a sore throat or strep throat):

-- Keep your child hydrated by offering plenty of fluids or breastfeed on cue.
+- Keep your child hydrated by offering plenty of fluids or breastfeeding/chestfeeding on cue.

 - Gargle with warm salt water